DB-ERRSA/errsa-mc-knowledgebase/docs/learning-path/mod4.md

-# Module 4 — Change Control & Incident Response
+# Module 4 — Documentation, Change Control, & Incident Context

 ## Purpose

-This module defines how changes are made safely and how incidents are handled on the ERRSA Minecraft server.
+This module explains **which official documents govern which actions** on the ERRSA Minecraft server, and how to use them correctly.

-Most server damage is not caused by malice — it is caused by **uncontrolled change**.
-This module exists to prevent that.
+This module is a **guide**, not a source of authority.

+- All **procedures, punishments, and staff actions** are defined in official documentation.
+- All **player-facing enforcement** is recorded in official logs.
+- All **server changes** are recorded in official changelogs.

+This module teaches *how those documents work together*.

 ## What counts as a change